CasparCG/server/BUILDING.md

 -DENABLE_HTML=OFF - useful if you lack CEF, and would like to build without that module.

 -DUSE_STATIC_BOOST=ON - (Linux only, default OFF) statically link against Boost.

--DUSE_SYSTEM_FFMPEG=OFF - (Linux only, default ON) use the version of ffmpeg from your OS.
-This is only verified to work on Ubuntu 22.04

 -DUSE_SYSTEM_CEF=OFF - (Linux only, default ON) use the version of CEF from your OS.
 This expects to be using builds from https://launchpad.net/~casparcg/+archive/ubuntu/ppa